MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 ### Admin Frontend
 In this frontend application, the admins of our website can scrap new data and automatically retrain the machine learning models.
 First the admin has to choose which models to retrain.
 Then the user can click on the button.
 Now our backend scraps new data and combines it with our old dataset.
 Our models can now be retrained.
 When the retraining process is finished, we can decide which models have improved and which model is now the best model to predict the price.
 This application is separate from our user frontend, it's just for us to retrain and visualise the performance of our models.

-**Link to video demo:**
+**Link to demo video:**

 [![Example Video](resources/admin_page_screenshot.png)](https://youtu.be/gJpT2Nffe3M)

 # Architecture and Model Deployment

 This technical documentation provides an overview of the architecture and model deployment process for our ML application.
-The application leverages MLFlow for model training, management, and versioning, while the frontend is built using Gradio.
+The application leverages MLFlow for model training, management, and versioning, while the frontend is built using `Gradio`.
 The backend application is developed with FastAPI and hosted on Heroku, allowing for easy deployment of new models to the cloud.

 ## Architecture Overview